joesuph/Njaml/README.md

 Njaml (pronounced en-jamol) is a function piping tool that can be implemented for any programming language.
 It is based on the easy to read and easy to create yaml structure.

 ## Why?
-This is another attempt at a programming framework that is easy to use, easy to skim, easy to verify, and easier to develop software solutions.
+This is yet another attempt at a programming framework that is easy to use, easy to skim, easy to verify, and easier to develop software solutions.

 Like YAML, it is hierarchical.
 In a viewer with collapsing enabled, it is easy to see everything at a high level with the ability to expand sections for as much detail as we want to see.